harness/developer-hub/docs/security-testing-orchestration/sto-techref-category/anchore-enterprise-scanner-reference.md

 ### Additional CLI flags

-You can use this field to run the [Anchore Enterprise CLI](https://docs.anchore.com/3.0/docs/using/cli_usage/images/) with specific command-line arguments.
+You can use this field to run the [Anchore Enterprise CLI](https://docs.anchore.com/3.0/docs/using/cli_usage/images/) with specific command-line flags.
 For example, add `--force` to reset the image analysis status to `not_analyzed`.

 import StoSettingCliFlagsCaution from '/docs/security-testing-orchestration/sto-techref-category/shared/step_palette/all/_cli-flags-caution.md';